-Yogyakarta offers a wide range of beaches to choose from, but Timang Beach stands out at its own.
+Yogyakarta offers a wide range of beaches to choose from, but Timang Beach stands out on its own.
 Located on Gunung Kidul regency, it is around 50 km from central Yogyakarta (3 hours).
 It’s one of the Java Island’s southern beaches, borders to the Indian Ocean.

 Like any typical beach facing Indian ocean, Timang beach harbors steep cliffs as well as deep blue water with harsh waves.
 What makes Timang Beach popular among other beaches is ironically not because of its nature.
 But rather, it is because the local residents inhabiting the villages nearby.

-Partly a fishing society, the locals made a mode of transportation to help them with the fishing activities.
+Partly a fishing society, the locals made a mode of transportation to help them with fishing activities.
 This transportation is later known as the gondola.
 Words spread among people about how unique this transportation is.
 This then attracts challenged explorers to try it.

 Few more visitors come and the place thrives into a more popular destination.
 Since then, Timang Beach is recognized for the combination of adventure, scenery and culinary experience it offers.

-Timang Beach Gondola A Traditional Extreme Ride
+Gondola Extreme Ride

 Timang Beach has become famous at first because of the local-made cable car or gondola.
-Originally made for a sole purpose of fishing lobsters, it is technically not a cable car.
+Originally made for the sole purpose of fishing lobsters, it is technically not a cable car.
 It is a wooden open box, hanged above the ocean by nylon ropes.
 It connects the mainland and the small island of Timang.

 There’s no modern technology involved as it is operated solely by human strength. around 5-6 people will pull the gondola by hand as a person ride it.
 The extreme of the ride is what makes tourists attracted to the gondola, despite it’s traditional, and possibly, unsafe state.

 As tourists cross over to Timang Island, they will be greeted with the harsh sea waves that can reach the gondola.
 Gondola riders will have to prepare the overcoming fears that follow.
 The Gondola will also swing a little when the sea wind hits.
-The journey for those 100 meters ride is truly for those seeking adrenaline rush.
+The journey for those 100 meters ride is truly for those seeking an adrenaline rush.

 Dare to walk 12 m above the raging Indian ocean